MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 >         return
 >       }
 >
->       // Return the result with the completion handler.
+>       // Ret  urn the result with the completion handler.
 >       completion(posts)
 >     }.resume()
 >   }